-Starcatchers – Students and Adults with Special Needs
+Starcatchers – Students and Adults with Cognitive Disabilities

-The Starcatchers program is designed specifically for children and adults with special needs.
+The Starcatchers program is designed specifically for children and adults with cognitive disabilities.
 In this program, students are given opportunities to shine through drama, music, dance, and visual art.
 These opportunities range from large theatre productions to intimate art classes and further the development of social, communication, motor, and cognitive skills.